Best Film for the Nikon N6000

 Consumer vs Professional Film

-Professional film stock are easier to push, have larger dynamic range, and latitude, this is why pro-film costs more.
+Pro film stock have increased latitude, are easier to push, and expanded dynamic range, which is the reason pro-film costs more.

-There is a difference in where 35mm rolls of film can be purchased.
-Consumer film emulsions can frequently be bought in pharmacies and big-box stores in small amounts.
-Pro film stocks usually need to be purchased from a camera store or online retailer.
+There may be a significant difference in supply.
+Consumer film stocks can generally be purchased from pharmacies and big-box stores in limited quantities.
+Professional quality film emulsions has to be purchased from a specialized photography store or online.

-The bigger the ISO, the less light will be necessary to get a film frame.
-Also, be prepared for larger sized film grain.
+The higher the ISO, the less light will be necessary to properly expose an image.
+This comes at the cost of larger film grain.

-It can be challenging to handhold the N6000 with ISO 100 or slower films (ISO 25, ISO 50, etc).
-This is due to the fact that without full sun, the exposure times will most likely take more time than what you can handhold without resulting in motion blur unless you’re in full sun.
+It is often quite challenging to handhold the N6000 with ISO 100 or slower films (ISO 50, ISO 25, etc).
+The will most likely be longer will probably be longer than what you can handhold without resulting in motion blur unless you’re in full sun.

-To get around motion blur you’ll need to use a tripod, a fast lens, and/or a flash are going to assist you with longer shutter speeds.
-Using a high-speed ISO 800 or ISO 400 film will help make the additional gear not needed.
+To get around motion blur you’ll need to use a tripod, a fast lens, and/or a flash.
+Using a fast ISO 400 or ISO 800 film will likely make the extra gear not needed.

-Film latitude is the range of stops a film can be overexposed while holding onto satisfactory images.
-Professional film emulsions have a larger latitude paired with a slightly higher cost.
+Latitude is the number of stops a film can be overexposed while still maintaining acceptable results.
+Pro films have a greater latitude along with a slightly higher cost.

-Slide film has less latitude in comparison with negative film.
-That is a reason why it is thought of as more challenging to use.
+Transparency film has a smaller amount of latitude than negative film.
+That is a reason it is thought of harder to use.

-The range between the shadows and highlights details of a photograph is known as dynamic range.
-Areas of a photograph that are not in this range will be rendered as solid black underexposed shadows or white overexposed highlights.
+The range between the darkest and brightest parts of a photograph is known as dynamic range.
+Parts of a picture that do not fit within this range will be rendered as solid black underexposed shadows or white overexposed highlights.